Azure-Samples/digital-twins-docs-code/models/README.md

 | SampleModel.json | [tutorial-code](https://docs.microsoft.com/azure/digital-twins/tutorial-code) | General model example, with a property and a relationship.
 Used as the basis for a tutorial |
 | tags.json | [how-to-use-tags](https://docs.microsoft.com/azure/digital-twins/how-to-use-tags) | Two models with tags (one marker-type, one value-type).<br>*If this file is updated, make sure the line-number reference in the corresponding doc stays up-to-date. |
 | Thermostat.json | [how-to-ingest-iot-hub-data](https://docs.microsoft.com/azure/digital-twins/how-to-ingest-iot-hub-data) | General model example, with one property.
 Used in a flow for ingesting IoT Hub data |

+## Strategy

+The preferred strategy for referencing code snippets in docs is by using [named tags](https://review.docs.microsoft.com/help/contribute/code-in-docs?branch=master#named-snippet) to identify the proper section of code from a document.

+However, the JSON file format of model documents does not currently appear to be supported by the [DocFX Flavored Markdown's tag representation options](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html#tag-name-representation-in-code-snippet-source-file).
+As a result, each model example in the docs is represented in its own JSON file that can be referenced by name in its entirety.